aws/amazon-vpc-cni-k8s/README.md

 ---

+#### `ENABLE_V6_EGRESS` (v1.13.0+)

+Type: Boolean as a String

+Default: `false`

+Specifies whether PODs in v4 cluster support IPv6 egress.
+If env is set to `true`, range `fd00::ac:00/118` is reserved for IPv6 egress.

+---

 #### `AWS_MANAGE_ENIS_NON_SCHEDULABLE` (v1.12.6+)

 Type: Boolean as a String

 Default: `false`

 Specifies whether IPAMD should allocate or deallocate ENIs on a non-schedulable node.

 ---